Studying for the NCIDQ Exam feels worlds away from the glamor of Hollywood.

 Known for her impeccable style and equally faultless manners, she played out her life on a glamorous stage that most of us can only dream about.
 However, she lived life with grace and by the guidance of a few simple lessons.

 Take a study nap

 Audrey’s radiant eyes weren’t all genetics.
 She was a fan of the afternoon nap and had a nap every day after filming to recharge her batteries.
-It’s no surprise that a short nap is beneficial for increased alertness and overall performance.
+So it’s no surprise that a short nap is beneficial for increased alertness and overall performance.

 Incorporate a nap in your schedule while you prepare for the exam if you can.
 The National Sleep Foundation recommends a nap of 20 to 30 minutes, as it won’t leave you feeling groggy or interfere with a regular sleep cycle.

-Audrey Hepburn was a woman ahead of her times.
-Long before the days of organic vegetables and Whole Foods, she prescribed to simple diet with fruits and vegetables, and pasta (and a touch of scotch) only occasionally.
-Audrey didn’t eat junk food, but as a treat after her afternoon nap, she allowed herself a modest single square of chocolate.
+Audrey Hepburn was a woman ahead of her time.
+Long before the days of organic vegetables and whole foods, she prescribed to simple diet with fruits and vegetables and pasta (and a touch of scotch) only occasionally.
+Audrey didn’t eat junk food, but she allowed herself a modest single square of chocolate as a treat after her afternoon nap.
 (Not a whole “rectangle” of a Hershey bar!)